God invites us to love Him with the gift of tears

 How do we trust God when life is hard and we don’t understand what He is doing?
 What can we do with our questions and fears?
 God invites us to trust Him with our lives, our burdens, our fears, and our confusion.
 As we learn to trust Him, He gives us His peace that is beyond human understanding.
 He shows us that He walks with us even when the path seems dark.
 Step by step He lights our way.

-Tears of Peace:
+Tears of PEACE:

 What To Do About Worry